Web search

 Use allowed_domains and excluded_domains to control which domains can appear in search results.
 Domain filters accept hostnames, not full URL paths.

-You can use allowed_domains and excluded_domains together with the currently supported provider.
+You can use allowed_domains and excluded_domains together with both providers.

 Limit total results